anhvu2103/ManageDevices/README.md

 # WebProgramming
-Using PHP + JavaScript + HTML5 to create a devices management website Added Login page
+Using PHP + JavaScript + HTML5 to create a devices management website <br>
+Added Login page <br>
-Added Sign up page
+Added Sign up page <br>
-Created different functions when you log in as a administrator vs when you log in as a user Time track: Expired date
+Created different functions when you log in as a administrator vs when you log in as a user <br>
+Time track: Expired date <br>
-Handle multiple nametag at once
+Handle multiple nametag at once <br>
-Divided Sections for managing multiple devices and single device
+Divided Sections for managing multiple devices and single device <br>